eliona-smart-building-assistant/eliona-scripts/pdf_attachement_processor/README.md

 - **PDF Format**: Only files in `.pdf` format are processed.
 - **File Name Keyword**: Ensure that the file name contains the (`file_name_keyword`); otherwise, the file will be skipped.
 - **Unique File Names**: Do not upload files with the same name twice, as the script will skip files already processed.
 - **Attribute Names**: Ensure that the attribute names in the asset's template match the keywords specified in the script (`value_keywords`).
 The script extracts values based on these keywords and sends them to the corresponding attributes in Eliona.
-[Attribute zum Template hinzufügen](https://doc.eliona.io/collection/dokumentation/assets/asset-modellierung-templates-erstellen/ein-neues-template-erstellen#id-3-attribute-zum-template-hinzufugen)
+[Add attribute to template](https://doc.eliona.io/collection/dokumentation/assets/asset-modellierung-templates-erstellen/ein-neues-template-erstellen#id-3-attribute-zum-template-hinzufugen)

 ---